Flying after diving guidelines and what happens if you fly after diving

 If you use a dive computer to dive, which most scuba divers do these days, you should be okay to follow the no-fly-time warning on this device.
 However, be aware that everyone is different.

-You need to think about the following specifics to you:
+You need to think about the following specifics to you when considering your surface interval before you fly:

 - How old you are.